 Mistake 7: Getting caught off guard by cleaning fees

-Most apartment rentals will have a cleaning fee added to the total cost.
+Most holiday apartments Paris rentals will have a cleaning fee added to the total cost.
 Depending on how long you stay for, and how often the cleaner visits, you may need to pay it more than once.
 It’s sometimes included in the price of the booking, but just check the listing carefully so that you’re not hit with any unexpected fees.

 Mistake 8: Expecting everything to be provided

 However, higher end, more luxurious rental companies, like All Luxury Apartments include everything in the nightly price.
-Again, just read the listing carefully to avoid this costly mistake.
+Again, just read the listing carefully to avoid this costly mistake when looking at luxury vacation rentals in Paris options.

 Disclosure: This is a sponsored collaboration with All Luxury Apartments.